Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Experimental Results

-In this section, we perform the experiments of DACC on six mainstream real-world datasets and compare the performance with other domain-adaptive counting methods, such as CycleGAN \cite{zhu2017unpaired} and SE CycleGAN \cite{wang2019learning}.
+\setulcolor{blue} In this section, we perform the experiments of DACC on six mainstream real-world datasets and compare the performance with other domain-adaptive counting methods, such as CycleGAN \cite{zhu2017unpaired}, SE CycleGAN \cite{wang2019learning}, FSC \cite{han2020focus}, FA \cite{gao2019feature} and LIDK \cite{cai2021leveraging}.
 Table \ref{Table-DA} lists the concrete four metrics (MAE$\downarrow$/MSE$\downarrow$/PSNR$\uparrow$/SSIM$\uparrow$).
 From it, the proposed DACC outperforms the other methods on all datasets.
-Take MAE as an example, DACC reduce the estimation errors by {{8.9\%}}, {{34.2\%}}, {{8.1\%}}, and {{33.8\%}} on the first four datasets, respectively.
-On UCSD and Mall dataset, compared with NoAdpt, DACC also achieves a significant improvement of {{88.4\%}} and {{23.3\%}}.
+Take MAE as an example, DACC achieves 112.4, 13.1, 203.5, 17.4,1.76 and 2.31 on the six real-world datasets.
+In terms of some results on density quality, FSC is better than ours.
+The main reason is that FSC uses the crowd mask to align the semantic consistency.
+The extra label effectively reduce the estimation error in the background regions.
 More visualization results on other datasets are shown in the supplementary.